Poland Pet Passport & Regulations

-The owner or a legal representative of the owner is traveling with or within 5 days of your pet.
+The owner or a legal representative of the owner is traveling with or within 5 days of the pet.
 If this is correct, then your pet will travel under non-commercial regulations as follows:

 Traveling to Poland from a country outside of the EU:

 - Regulations in steps 1 and 2 apply.
 If entering Poland from a high-rabies country, step 3 applies.

 - A licensed veterinarian must complete the Annex IV form for Poland within 10 days of entry.
 (Note: new form is required if issued by a licensed veterinarian after August 31, 2016.)
 If your pet is traveling from the United States or Canada, the veterinarian must be accredited by the USDA or CFIA respectively and the Annex IV form must be endorsed by the local USDA (United States) or CFIA (Canada) office.
 This form is good for transports of 5 or less animals. (see item 5 if you are traveling with more than 5 pets.)

 Traveling to Poland from another EU Member State:

 - Regulations in steps 1 and 2 apply.

 - Have your veterinarian update an EU Pet Passport for your pet.
-An Annex IV form is not required for pets traveling to Poland from another EU Member State with an EU Pet Passport unless a rabies booster was received by a veterinarian outside of the EU at any time after your pet received its microchip.
+An Annex IV form is not required for pets traveling to Poland from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.

 If you, as the owner, is being represented by another person, your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.

 The owner or a legal representative of the owner is not traveling with or within 5 days of the pet OR the purpose of the transport involves a sale or transfer of ownership.
 If either of these is correct, then your pet will travel under commercial regulations as follows: